9.7.4 PRE-SEIZURE PLANNING

 3. The field office must perform a thorough pre-seizure analysis of each real property and business to be seized.
 The AFC should task the seized property contractor with assisting in a pre-seizure analysis that includes the following:

 4. The results of the pre-seizure analysis with reference to the steps listed above and the date they were performed by the seized property contractor should be included in the memorandum requesting HQ concurrence to seize real property or ongoing businesses.
-The Real Property/Business Pre-Seizure Checklist and Net Equity Worksheet forms located in Document Manager should be completed and attached to the memorandum.
+The Real Property/Business Pre-Seizure Checklist and Net Equity Worksheet forms located on the ARIS SharePoint, should be completed and attached to the memorandum.
 An approval signature line should be included at the end of the memorandum.

 1. The decision to seize livestock is very serious and requires extraordinary analysis from both an operational and economic perspective.
-Consultation with the Associate Director, Warrants and Forfeiture, TEOAF, and the seized property contractor is essential.
+Consultation with the Director, ARIS, TEOAF, and the seized property contractor is essential.

 2. Policy and procedures for pre-seizure planning, seizure and management, and disposition of livestock and registered animals are covered in TEOAF Directive Number 15, Seizure of Livestock and Registered Animals, to provide uniformity in application by Treasury law enforcement agencies.